4a50/reading-notes/Code-401/read-06.md

 [Microsoft Docs - OOP](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/intro-to-csharp/object-oriented-programming)

 Most concepts already discussed above.
-Only addition point to touch on.
+Only additional point to touch on.

 + You can use `: this (params)` in a constructor to call another constructor and add default params.